SubhamKarmakar24/snapshot/README.md

 ## Setting up the development environment :

+- Fork this repository.
-- Clone this repository into your local drive.
+- Clone the forked repository into your local drive.
 - Navigate to the directory `snapshot/frontend`.
 - While inside the `frontend` directory, open a terminal (ensure path points to `frontend` directory) and run `npm install` or `npm i`.
 - Create a file named **`Firebase-Config.js`** inside the `frontend` directory.